speedrun-hq/speedrun/README.md

-# ZetaFast
+# Speedrun

 A permissionless intent-based token transfer system built on ZetaChain that enables fast cross-chain transfers through incentivized third-party fulfillers.

 ## Overview

-ZetaFast is a novel cross-chain transfer system that leverages ZetaChain's infrastructure while providing faster transfer execution through a market-driven fulfillment mechanism.
+Speedrun is a novel cross-chain transfer system that leverages ZetaChain's infrastructure while providing faster transfer execution through a market-driven fulfillment mechanism.
 Users can initiate transfers with intent fees, allowing third-party agents (fulfillers) to execute transfers early on the destination chain in exchange for compensation.

 ### Key Features